 Rocks That Explode Like Wieners and 7 Other Fun Gemstone Facts

-After nearly a year, it's finally here: The new season of Prospectors has begun!
-In a new episode I was just watching, they showed big chunks of quartz making a kind of popping or clicking noise.
-Apparently they have molecules of water in them, and when they're dug up from the cool earth and sit out in the sun, the liquid inside warms and expands more than the quartz can expand (naturally), so the rocks explode.
+Oh friends!
+I was recently watching Prospectors on the Weather Channel and saw the coolest thing about gemstones.
+I couldn’t wait to tell you about it.
+They showed big chunks of quartz making a kind of popping or clicking noise.
+Apparently they have molecules of water in them, and when they’re dug up from the cool earth and sit out in the sun, the liquid inside warms and expands more than the quartz can expand (naturally), so the rocks explode.
 Ex-plode!

 I know I’ve confessed to being a gem geek before, but now it’s official!
 Seeing those big rocks just burst open with no one even touching them was, as my aunt says, just plain ol’ cool.